entelente/CEU-Business-Analytics-Support/README.md

 ## R programming
 [Configuring Rmd and PDF support for RStudio on Windows](RStudio/RmdSupport/README.md)

+### Next:
-(In progress) Most important R functions
+* Most important R functions
+* How to create nice publications using R Markdown